Nachtalb/energy_game/README.md

 ## Contributions

 I know that some answers are wrong.
 If you know which or some questions were not added yet please make an issue or a pull request.
+For any other contributions follow the code style of this project.
+Those are:
+- [Pep8](https://www.python.org/dev/peps/pep-0008/) with the exception of a line length of 120 characters

 ## Compatibility